Ordering of number fields and distribution of class groups: Introduction

 \section{Introduction}

 For an extension $K/k$ of number fields, we denote its Galois closure by $\hat{K}$.
 Let's first present the following conjecture, which is one of the main statements of \cite{Wang2022DistributionOT}.
-Note that our statement differs by the original one a little for the purpose of applications in this paper. \begin{definition} Let $1\leq G\leq S_n$ be a transitive permutation group, and let $k$ be a number field.
-Let $\mathcal{S}$ be the set of all number fields $(K/k,\psi)$ such that its Galois closure $(\hat{K}/k,\psi)$ is a $G$-extension (see Definition~\ref{def:Gamma-fields}), and that $K=\hat{K}^{H}$ where $H=\operatorname{Stab}_G(1)$ is the stabilizer of $1$.
+Note that the statement here differs by the original one a little on the ordering of number fields for the purpose of applications in this paper. \begin{definition} Let $1\leq G\leq S_n$ be a transitive permutation group, and let $k$ be a number field.
+Let $\mathcal{S}:=\mathcal{S}(G)$ be the set of all number fields $(K/k,\psi)$ such that its Galois closure $(\hat{K}/k,\psi)$ is a $G$-extension (see Definition~\ref{def:Gamma-fields}), and that $K=\hat{K}^{H}$ where $H=\operatorname{Stab}_G(1)$ is the stabilizer of $1$.
 Suppose that $\Omega$ is a (nonempty) subset of $G$ that is closed under invertible powering, i.e., if $g^a=h$, $h^b=g$, then $g\in\Omega$ if and only if $h\in\Omega$.
 Define for the set $\Omega$, and for all $\gamma=1,2,\dots$,